ashwindalvi300/LeetCode/README.md

-# GitHub
+# LeetCode

-This repository contains all the GitHub Problems.
+This repository contains all the LeetCode Problems.